AkshatJain9/Fitomatic/Report.md

 **Design Patterns**
 We have used three design patterns namely, the factory, singleton and iterator design patterns.

 The **factory** design pattern is made up of classes PostFactory, SingleActivity, SmallGroupActivity, and EventActivity.
 It is used in the classes IndividualPostFragment, LargePostFragment, ProfileFragment, and SmallPostFragment to create a certain type of post depending on what is given to the factory method.
 This design pattern was chosen because it allowed deferred instantiation of a subclass, giving the ability to delegate to the relevant helper subclass.
-This is important when creating and retrieving posts from Firebase as PostFactory can be used to figure out what kind of post we want to store/display.
+This is important when creating and retrieving posts from Firebase as PostFactory can be used for the logic behind the kind of post to store/display.

 The **singleton** design pattern was used in DBQuery which takes in an expression object generated by the parser and outputs a Firestore Query object to be passed into the database reference.
-This class essentially acts like an input handler with only one “black-box” function, which has no immediate side-effects.
-Hence, since its functionality does not change based on any instantiation, it made sense that we would only ever need one instance of DBQuery.
+This class essentially acts like an input handler with only one “black-box” function which has no immediate side-effects.
+Since its functionality does not change based on any instantiation, it made sense that we would only ever need one instance of DBQuery.
 So, it was implemented as a Singleton, thus saving unnecessary memory usage and increasing efficiency.

 An **iterator** design pattern was used within the tokeniser to simplify the logic when parsing.
 This included a method to get the current token, go to the next token, and check if another token exists.
 These functions abstracted the iterative logic for checking if the input string conforms to the grammar to the tokeniser, making parsing simpler and more concise.
 The simplifications that this design approach provided is outlined in detail in the code smells portion.
 In sum, the code is much more “natural” in that it can be clearly mapped to the logic outlined in the grammar without unnecessary intermediate steps.
 <br><br>